tomeichlersmith/denv/docs/src/manual/denv.md

   **DENV_TAB_COMMANDS** a space-separated list of commands to include in tab-completions of denv.
   This is helpful if there are a set of common commands you use within the denv.

+# SCRIPTING

+denv has a shebang subcommand that can be used to construct a script to be run by a certain program within a constructed denv.
+It begins with a normal Unix shebang. env is used to avoid having to type the full path to denv and -S is used so the whitespace between denv and shebang is respected (i.e. split).

+    #!/usr/bin/env -S denv shebang

+The following lines of the script file can then contain the configuration of the denv.
+This can be done in two ways.
+If you already have a denv workspace that you want to run inside of, you can just specify that

+    #!denv_workspace=/full/path/to/workspace

+If you don't have a workspace, then you will need to define the configuration of the denv.
+At minimum, you must inform denv which image it should be running.

+    #!denv_image=python:3

+For singularity or apptainer runners, you need to pre-build this image since, without a workspace, denv doesn't know where it should put the intermediary image file.

+    #!denv_image=/full/path/to/image.sif

+Other denv configuration options can be specified in this running mode as well.
+The easiest way to see the options is to inspect the output of `denv config print` which will contain the options not related to environment variables.
+A full listing of available options is given by any `config` file written by denv into a `.denv` directory for a workspace.

+The last line of the shebang lines (lines starting with `#!`) is then the program that will be run with the input file as its only argument.
+This program is run within the denv so it does not need to reside on the host system.
+The path does not need to even be a full path like with the normal unix shebang.
+The following examples hope to give some more context for how to get started with denv's shebang.

+### Workspace Example

+    #!/usr/bin/env -S denv shebang
+    #!denv_workspace=/full/path/to/workspace
+    #!program
+    script for program

+### Workspace-Less Example (singularity or apptainer)

+    #!/usr/bin/env -S denv shebang
+    #!denv_image=/full/path/to/image.sif
+    #!program
+    script for program

+### Workspace-Less Example (other runners)

+    #!/usr/bin/env -S denv shebang
+    #!denv_image=owner/repo:tag
+    #!program
+    script for program

 # RUNNER DEDUCTION

 denv does not persist what runner is being used inside of its configuration for a specific workspace.